Life Insurance with a Heart Murmur.

 Can I qualify for life insurance if I have been diagnosed with Aortic Murmur or Aortic Valve Insufficiency?

 Yes, individuals who have been diagnosed with an Aortic Murmur or Aortic Valve Insufficiency can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is, that because suffering from an Aortic Murmur can potentially be quite serious, most individuals who are able to qualify for a traditional term or whole life insurance policy will only be able to do so at a “high-risk” classification.
+The only problem is that because suffering from an Aortic Murmur can potentially be quite serious, most individuals who can qualify for a traditional term or whole life insurance policy will only be able to do so at a “high-risk” classification.

 Which also means that…

 Any individual who has been diagnosed with an Aortic Murmur will probably want to avoid applying for a No Medical Exam Term Life Insurance Policy which would most likely deny their application.

 Choose to apply for a fully underwritten life insurance policy, which would require that they do take a medical exam, which would likely provide them with the best opportunity for success.

 Compare over 50 top life insurance companies instantly.Simply select two companies and click COMPARE.